4xmen/Get-Github-Achievements/README.md

 # Pair Extraordinaire
 ### In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before final copy is available
+#### - If you need more help, click on the How to Get button to get a step-by-step tutorial on how to get this achievement.

 <hr>